ECrownofFire/ecf/README.md

     * Rate limiting for creating threads and posting
     * Email on registration
     * CAPTCHAs on registration and login
-    * Logging of access and account creation and such
+    * Logging most stuff

 To actually be useable, I'd like to add the following:
+* Pagination of threads and posts (former can probably just use `lists:sublist/3`, but the latter should probably use something more performant)
-* More admin actions
+* More useful things for administration
     * Banning people for a given length of time
-* Listing all users, sorting by stuff
+    * Listing all users, sorting by various fields
+    * List all posts by user
 * Searching

 The following may happen at some point, but I'm unsure about them: